ksattahu/UOCIS322-P7/README.md

 - GET **/RESOURCE**

-Return a protected <resource>, which is basically what you created in project 6.
-This request must be authenticated using token-based authentication only.
-HTTP password-based (basic) authentication is not allowed.
+Return a protected <resource>.
+This request is authenticated by using token-based authentication only.
 On success a JSON object with data for the authenticated user is returned.
 On failure status code 401 (unauthorized) is returned.

+There is a maximum of 600 seconds for the user to be remembered by the session until it logs out and redirects the user to the index.

 #